Southernmost settlements: Settlements on the Antarctic continent

 There are many research stations in Antarctica, both permanent and summer only.
 Many of the stations are staffed all year.
 McMurdo Station is the largest with an average population of 1200.

 A total of 30 countries (as of October 2006), all signatory to the Antarctic Treaty, operate seasonal (summer) or year-round research stations on the continent and on its surrounding islands.
 In addition to these permanent stations, approximately 30 field camps are established each austral summer to support specific one-off projects.

-The full list is available at: